 A date by which an investor must hold shares in a security in order to receive the security’s dividend distribution.
 Because trades generally take two trading days to settle, the ex-date is accepted as being two trading days before the record date, which is the date when an investor must be recorded as a company shareholder to receive a dividend.

 Exchange-traded fund (ETF)

 A security that tracks an index, commodity, bond, or basket of individual assets.
 ETFs can be bought and sold like common stock on a stock exchange.
 ETFs can track stocks in a single industry, such as energy, or an entire index of equities like the S&P 500.

 You can either sell your option, or exercise your right to buy (in the case of a call) or sell (in the case of a put) the underlying security at the strike price.
 Readers of the Delta Report will rarely exercise an option—we usually recommend selling them prior to expiration.

 Exponential moving average (EMA)

 A technical chart indicator that is a type of moving average but is weighted more towards recent data.
 Because of this, the EMA reacts to price changes in a security more quickly than a simple MA.

 The termination date for the option contract.
-Standard option contracts officially expire on the Friday before the third Saturday of each month.
+Standard option contracts officially expire on the third Friday of each month.